 2000 Dan Proctor Drive

-Sue is the diabetes program coordinator for Southeast Georgia Health System, has been educating persons with diabetes for more than 20 years.
-Ms. Ullrich is a registered nurse and has national certification as a diabetes educator.
-She has an extensive background in diabetes education having worked with pediatric and adult patients in New York and California.
+Sue Ullrich, R.N., MA.Ed., CDE, diabetes program coordinator for the Brunswick Campus, has been educating persons with diabetes for more than 20 years.
+A registered nurse, Ms. Ullrich has earned a national certification as a diabetes educator.
+Her extensive background in diabetes education includes working with pediatric and adult patients in New York and California.

-Margaret has served as the diabetes education program coordinator for Southeast Georgia Health System-Camden Campus since 2004.
+Margaret Evelyn Tatum, R.N., CDE, has served as the diabetes education program coordinator for Camden Campus since 2004.
 A registered nurse, Ms. Tatum has been employed with the Health System since 1988, caring for patients in the intensive care unit, emergency room, and women’s health unit.
 Discovering a passion for education to improve healthy lifestyle choices, specifically with the growing diabetic population, she transitioned to health education and earned her national certification as a diabetes educator in 2003.
 Combining her nursing and diabetes education, she now helps individuals learn about healthy options and diabetes self-management skills to prevent complications and live a healthier lifestyle.